karmab/kcli-ztp/README.md

 - boot_mode (optional).
 Should either be set to Legacy, UEFI or UEFISecureBoot
 - bmc_user.
 If not specified, global bmc_password variable is used
 - bmc_password.
 If not specified, global bmc_password variable is used
 - disk.
-Optioanl rootDeviceHint disk device
+Optional rootDeviceHint disk device
+- ip, nic, gateway.
+Those attributes can be provided to set static networking using nmstate.
+Nic can be omitted.
+If gateway isn't provided, the static_gateway is used or gateway is guessed from baremetal_cidr
 - network_config.
 Specific network config for the corresponding node, in nmstate format.
 (Requires 4.10+)

 A valid network_config snippet would be